Title

 A Philippine law requires certification from the Insular Auditor before entering into contracts involving the expenditure of Insular funds, with violations resulting in disqualification from holding office and liability for damages; the law also applies to alterations or amendments to existing contracts and purchasing contracts.

-A statement in writing of all obligations incurred against the appropriation not yet presented for audit must accompany the request.
+A written statement of all obligations incurred against the appropriation not yet presented for audit.

-Ninety percent of the estimated revenues and receipts of the Government for the fiscal year covered by the contract are deemed to be in the Treasury for contract purposes.
+For the purpose of entering into such contracts, ninety percent (90%) of the estimated revenues and receipts of the government for any fiscal year covered by the contract shall be deemed to be in the Treasury.

-Contracts must be executed in duplicate, one copy filed in the division of archives, patents, copyrights, and trademarks of the Executive Bureau, another furnished to the contractor, and certified copies furnished to the Insular Auditor and the contracting Bureau, Board, committee, or officer.
+Contracts must be executed in duplicate: one copy filed in the division of archives, patents, copyrights, and trademarks of the Executive Bureau; one copy furnished to the contractor; and a certified copy furnished by the Executive Secretary to the Insular Auditor and to the bureau/board/committee/officer that entered into the contract.

 Analyze Cases Smarter, Faster